arushton96/arushton96.github.io/docs/API.md

 # Message Format

-This section shows how I receive a message for the first time from the sensor, and then change the receiver byte before sending it to everyone else and eventually back to me.
+This section demonstrates how the MQTT subsystem receives messages differently the first time versus the second time.
+When a sensor message is received for the first time, it arrives with the original receiver ID (0x05).
+The MQTT subsystem then rewrites the receiver ID to 0x04 before forwarding it.
+This change affects how all other subsystems receive the message as well—each sees the modified version with the updated receiver ID.
+If the message loops back to the MQTT subsystem, the new receiver ID indicates it has already been processed once, allowing it to be identified and discarded as a duplicate.

-## Format For How I Received Messages for First Time
+## First-Time Message Format (Before ID Change)

 |               |  Byte 1 |  Byte 2 |  Byte 3  |    Byte 4    |  Byte 5 |
 | ------------- | ------- | ------- | -------- | ------------ | ------- |